Brokerage account vs. IRA: Key differences explained

 Advantages of a brokerage account

-Investors typically use brokerage accounts to help them meet financial goals.
+Investors typically use individual brokerage accounts to help them meet financial goals.
 Some may also use them for building long-term wealth or for day trading depending on one’s needs.

 Open your brokerage account or IRA with M1 and start your wealth-building journey today.
 Our automated tools put the controls in your hands.